TWUOnline/ldrs591/_pages/unit-4-learning-activities.md

 </ul>
 </li>
 </ul>
 Note, this activity will make up Part A of your graded blog this week.
-See Unit 4 Assessment for more details.
+See <a href="https://create.twu.ca/ldrs591/unit-4-assessment/">Unit 4 Assessment</a> for more details.

 &nbsp;
-<h3>Topic 3: What is a literature review?</h3>
+<h3>Topic 3: What is a Literature Review?</h3>
 The research problem establishes why a particular research study is worth doing.
 The review of the literature supports this by establishing what is already known about the problem and summarizes what scholarship has already established regarding the research problem.
 This has many facets that go beyond merely establishing the research purpose.
 As we will see, a literature review affects every aspect of a research study and its final report.
 For that reason, one of the most important preliminary steps in the process of scholarly inquiry is doing a thorough review of the precedent academic literature on a given topic.
 A precedent literature review is the process of locating, obtaining, reading and evaluating the research and theoretical literature in your area of interest.
 Bordens and Abbott (2005) outline several important reasons for a researcher to conduct a precedent literature review:
 <ol>
  	<li><strong>To avoid needless duplication of effort.</strong> By becoming familiar with an area of study through a review of the literature, the researcher can avoid “re-inventing the wheel.”
 The researcher’s specific question or topic may already have been thoroughly addressed and answered.
 In the case of research designed for application, a review of literature provides a rich resource of information upon which to draw and apply to the chosen context.</li>